doctorfree/MusicPlayerPlus/README.md

 Download favorites in your Soundcloud account with `mppinit soundcloud`.

-Convert WAV/M4A format media files in your library to MP3 format files with the command `mpplus -F`.
+Convert WAV or M4A format media files in your library to MP3 format files with the command `mpplus -F` or `mpplus -G`.
 Conversion from WAV to MP3 allows these files to be imported into the Beets media library management system.
-Conversion from M4A (Apple ALAC) to MP3 allows these files to be streamed and played in all browsers supporting HTML5 audio.
+Conversion from M4A (Apple ALAC) to MP3 allows these files to be streamed and played in all browsers supporting HTML5 audio (not necessary with Navidrome streaming).

 If you wish to manage your music library with Beets, import the music library with the command `mpplus -I`.